 These three factors all depend on each other so the easiest way to look at them is if it is a pie graph.
 If we increase one factor, then one or both of the other factors must decrease.
 The best example of this is when using steam-cleaning equipment.
 We have greatly increased the temperature component, so both the amount we need and the time taken to clean reduce accordingly.
 The three adjacent diagrams will help to explain this.

-With this knowledge we can now confidently use colloidal cleaners and be reassured that we are not handling toxic chemicals or solvents.
+With this knowledge we can now confidently use colloidal cleaners and be assured that we are not handling toxic chemicals or solvents.
 It is also quite amazing to find the extremely wide range of jobs that colloidal cleaners can do, without the undesirable side effects of other conventional cleaners that you are currently using.